As fun as camping can be, the preparations leading up to the trip can be hectic. This is especially true if you’re yet to choose a tent.

-This is often associated with camping for a long period in the same place because canvas tents offer excellent protection and take time to set up.
+This is often associated with camping for a long period in the same place because canvas tents offer excellent protection but take time to set up.

 But if you know you’ll be in one spot for more than a few days, then a canvas tent is more suitable.

-One of our favorite aspects about canvas tents is that they’re usually very roomy and can comfortably accommodate multiple people.
+One of our favorite aspects about canvas tents is that the tents are usually very roomy and can comfortably accommodate multiple people.

-Also, they’re typically provided with enough headspace for you to stand up straight while inside the tent.
+Also, the tents are typically provided with enough headspace for you to stand up straight while inside the tent.

 Canvas tents from Kodiak or Springbar offer plenty of space options that can fit up to 10 or 12 people without being too crowded.